 Waking up this morning, a pale-morph juvenile Booted Eagle over Nanquidno in Cornwall had been seen yesterday.

 After dark morphs over Cape Cornwall on the 20th May and Nanquidno on the 2nd September, both would fail to be seen again.
-Myself and Dan Pointon were up for leaving Shetland today if the bird was seen again so we carried on with our day.
+Dan Pointon and I were up for leaving Shetland today if the bird was seen again, so we carried on with our day.

 A Cattle Egret was seen during the morning, with two Purple sandpipers, which all showed well.